The Village of Lake Placid was established in 1900 and sits within the Town of North Elba in Essex County, New York.

 The Lake Placid Police Department was established in 1901 and the first police officer hired was William Younger.
 The police department was located at 301 Main St. (new address - 2693 Suite 104) and still is to this day.

-By 1905 the Lake Placid Police Department had grown to 3 officers - Fred Bryant, Bob Wilson and Edwin Bruce (pictured below) and business was conducted on an "On Call" basis as compared to today and their salary was $40.00 a month.
+By 1905 the Lake Placid Police Department had grown to 3 officers - Fred Bryant, Bob Wilson and Edwin Bruce (pictured above) and business was conducted on an "On Call" basis as compared to today and their salary was $40.00 a month.

 A book by Bernie Connors called "Tail Spin" was recently written and put on the shelves relating the events of 1954.
 Below is a synopsis of events from that time period.